Hereditary Health Court: Structure of the Courts and Decision Making Processes

 The Hereditary Health Courts were structured uniquely in comparison to the rest of the Reich judiciary.
 Each court was chaired by a judge from the local magistrate court alongside two physicians.
 Additionally, those ordered to be sterilized had the right to appeal their decisions and there were appellate courts specifically created to hear such cases, chaired instead by a judge of the Oberlandesgericht.
 The courts were not technically independent institutions and were classified as subordinate parts of the local magistrate courts and district appellate courts.
 The presidents of the district courts also determined the number of deputies and medical staff members at their discretion.

 Women in general were not involved in the decision making, even when it most often was directly carried out on them.
 Sterilizations and abortions (almost no castrations) were common responses to deviancy.
-This was largely due to the fact that women had very little to no say in the inner circles of decision-making courts.
-The men making the decisions were often much more sympathetic to the plights of other men.

 Nazi officials also tended to offer tax breaks to those families who were hereditarily preferred, encouraging that they produce more offspring.
 Usually it was a mix of unemployment, family balance, and social welfare that were considered for appropriate approaches.

 The activities of the higher (appellate) Hereditary Health Courts were suspended in November of 1944 by order of the Reich Plenipotentiary for Total War.

 Influence of American Eugenics on Nazi Race Policy

 The Nazi authority assigned the nickname "model U.S." to America for playing a prominent role in constructing their policy on race in Germany.
 Eugenicists in the United States were aware and very pleased at having influenced Nazi legislation.
 The German Sterilization Law was affected by the California sterilization law and modelled after the Model Eugenic Sterilization Law but was more moderate.
-The Model Eugenic Sterilization Law required people who were mentally retarded, insane, criminal, epileptic, inebriated, diseased, blind, deaf, deformed, and economically vulnerable to be sterilized.
-On the other hand, the German law called for sterilization in cases of mental retardation, schizophrenia, manic-depression, insanity, hereditary epilepsy, hereditary blindness, deafness, malformation, and Huntington's chorea.
+The Model Eugenic Sterilization Law required people who were intellectually disabled, insane, criminal, epileptic, inebriated, diseased, blind, deaf, deformed, and economically vulnerable to be sterilized.
+On the other hand, the German law called for sterilization in cases of intellectual disability, schizophrenia, manic-depression, insanity, hereditary epilepsy, hereditary blindness, deafness, malformation, and Huntington's chorea.